warthog618/go-gpiocdev/README.md

 ## Tools

-A command line tool, **gpiod**, can be found in the cmd directory and is provided to allow manual or scripted manipulation of GPIO lines.
-This tool combines all the **libgpiod** command line tools into a single tool.
+A command line utility, **gpiodctl**, can be found in the cmd directory and is provided to allow manual or scripted manipulation of GPIO lines.
+This utility combines the Go equivalent of all the **libgpiod** command line tools into a single tool.

 The Go equivalent of each of the **libgpiod** command line tools can also be found in the cmd directory.